Top EU court overturns US data transfer agreement in Facebook case | DW | 16.07.2020

 In a case brought against internet giant Facebook, the European Court of Justice in Luxembourg ruled that the data transfer agreement "Privacy Shield" failed to adequately protect Europeans' data against US surveillance and security law and was therefore invalid.

-Privacy Shield was the successor to an earlier data transfer pact struck down by the EU court after Edward Snowden revealed the practice of mass digital spying by US agencies.

-Data transfers out of the EU will be allowed to continue under another legal mechanism called contractual clauses, an EU invention in which companies outside Europe commit to EU data and privacy laws.
+Data transfers out of the EU will, however, be allowed to continue under another legal mechanism called contractual clauses, an EU invention in which companies outside Europe commit to EU data and privacy laws.

 Such transfers are now likely to come under greater scrutiny and the EU and US may work towards a new arrangement that guarantees privacy protection for European internet users in the US.